rg63-itis/imrhythm/content/post/Leardership/Ali_Rowghani_How_to_Lead/index.md

 - Academic
 - Leadership
 ---
+##

+At some point of your professional journey you would feel need to be get really good at leading, motivating and retaining great people.
+For that one would need to develop a bit of mental model for how to think about leadership.
+Ali Rowghani with his experience have had three observations on leadership.

-## Observation 1
+## Observation 1 : No Single Archetype

-1. The Wowchemy website builder for Hugo, along with its starter templates, is designed for professional creators, educators, and teams/organizations - although it can be used to create any kind of site
-2. The template can be modified and customised to suit your needs.
-It's a good platform for anyone looking to take control of their data and online identity whilst having the convenience to start off with a **no-code solution (write in Markdown and customize with YAML parameters)** and having **flexibility to later add even deeper personalization with HTML and CSS**
-3. You can work with all your favourite tools and apps with hundreds of plugins and integrations to speed up your workflows, interact with your readers, and much more
+  *"First observation on leadership is that there's not a single archetype.
+Anyone can be a great leader, but in order to do so, you have to be yourself"*

+There's no single archetype for a great leader.
+There is no single leadership persona, like a way you had to be, a way you had to act in order to be a great leader to be followed by people.

+Great leaders come in all shapes and sizes, all personality types and characteristics.
+All great leaders are really different.
+Some are introverts, some are extroverts, some are technologists, others are storytellers, some are diplomatic and very calm and others are emotional and a little bit hotheaded, some are nerds and some are cool.

+Since leaders come in all shapes and sizes, it means that anyone fundamentally has the capabilities to become a great leader.You just need have to be yourself.
+You have to be authentic to who you are.
+You don't need to try to be someone else.
+Trying to imitate someone else forever,well, that's impossible.We humans are very good at detecting inauthenticity.
+We're really good at telling when someone is being fake and we don't generally follow or trust those that we find inauthentic.

+This simple sort of realization will help one become a much better leader..
+**Being Self ..
+Being Authentic**

 {{< figure src="https://raw.githubusercontent.com/wowchemy/wowchemy-hugo-modules/master/academic.png" title="The template is mobile first with a responsive design to ensure that your site looks stunning on every device." >}}

-## Observation 2
+## Observation 2 : Three Fundamental Attributes

+while there is no single archetype, great leaders nevertheless share three fundamental attributes and you kinda gotta be really good at these three things if you wanna be a great leader
+1. **Think and Communicate Clearly**
+2.
-1. The Wowchemy website builder for Hugo, along with its starter templates, is designed for professional creators, educators, and teams/organizations - although it can be used to create any kind of site
+3. The Wowchemy website builder for Hugo, along with its starter templates, is designed for professional creators, educators, and teams/organizations - although it can be used to create any kind of site
-2. The template can be modified and customised to suit your needs.
+4. The template can be modified and customised to suit your needs.
 It's a good platform for anyone looking to take control of their data and online identity whilst having the convenience to start off with a **no-code solution (write in Markdown and customize with YAML parameters)** and having **flexibility to later add even deeper personalization with HTML and CSS**
-3. You can work with all your favourite tools and apps with hundreds of plugins and integrations to speed up your workflows, interact with your readers, and much more
+5. You can work with all your favourite tools and apps with hundreds of plugins and integrations to speed up your workflows, interact with your readers, and much more

 {{< figure src="https://raw.githubusercontent.com/wowchemy/wowchemy-hugo-modules/master/academic.png" title="The template is mobile first with a responsive design to ensure that your site looks stunning on every device." >}}